Cross of BurgundyRepublic of MexicoCoahuila y Texas

 Don GuillermoDon Guillermo is the name assigned to Wallace L. McKeehan in Mr. Lopez's second grade Spanish class (Tribute to Heroes below) of 53-54 at Alameda Elementary, Las Cruces, New Mexico (when all classes were uni-lingually English except for Spanish class, and 12 years of Spanish was mandatory for all).
 McKeehan is the 3rd great grandson of Gonzales minuteman and wife, David and Mary Ann Zumwalt Burket, the 3rd great grandnephew of Alamo defender and Alamo widow, Andrew and Elizabeth Zumwalt Kent, the 3rd great grandnephew of Abraham Zumwalt and his wife Phoebe Burket), 1st cousin 5 times removed of Lavaca River minuteman Captain "Black" Adam Zumwalt and Gonzales hotelier "Red" Adam Zumwalt, some of whom were citizens of Spain in the Territory of Missouri, all of whom were DeWitt Colonists, citizens of the Republic of Mexico and then the Republic of Texas.
 He is also the 2nd greatgrandnephew of Fannin associate and emissary to the USA, Capt.
 Augustus H. and Ann Rosanna Randle Jones, and the 1st cousin 6 times removed of Austin Colonist, Signer of the Texas Declaration of Independence and Republic of Texas Secretary of the Navy Samuel Rhodes Fisher.
 Sarah Bean, wife of McKeehan's fourth great granduncle, Benjamin Selman (Cherokee County's first elected state legislator), was a first cousin of Col. Peter (Pedro) Ellis Bean, who served under Morelos in the Mexican Revolution.
 McKeehan is also the fifth greatgrandson of Captain Benjamin Merrell of the Colonial North Carolina Regulators in whose history he has special interest.

 McKeehan was born in Texarkana, Bowie County, Texas in 1944 and lived in 24 different places with his family who were Pentecostal evangelists in the former territories of New Spain, the Republic of Mexico, and the Republic of Texas.
 McKeehan lived in the states of Florida, New Mexico, Oklahoma, Oregon and Texas and graduated from Lake Weir High School in Marion County, Florida.
 In addition to Bowie, McKeehan has lived in Titus, Gregg, Rusk, Jasper, Angelina, Cherokee, Nacogdoches, Wharton, Cass, Harris, Parmer, Delta and Tarrant Counties of Texas.
-He is a graduate of the University of Florida and University of Texas-Austin.
-Since that time he has lived and worked in Basel, Switzerland; Karlskoga, Wermland, Sweden; Ft.
-Worth, Texas; Boulder, Colorado (UC-Boulder); Lake Placid, New York, Houston and Galveston, Texas, where he was employed by the Texas A&M University System.
+He graduated a B.S. in Chemistry at the University of Florida and Ph.D. in biochemistry at the University of Texas-Austin.
+Since that time he has lived and worked at the Basel Institute for Immunology, Basel, Switzerland; Karlskoga, Wermland, Sweden; Ft.
+Worth, Texas; Department of Molecular, Cellular & Developmental Biology, UC-Boulder, Boulder, Colorado; W. Alton Jones Cell Science Center, Lake Placid, New York, Houston and Galveston, Texas, where he was employed by the Texas A&M University System.
 He can be traced in a line of science mentors beginning in 1735.
 He has mentored over 55 graduate students (18) and postdoctoral trainees (38) from over 25 international institutions.
 He is a Texas A&M University Regents and Distinguished Professor Emeritus (Full Vitae).
-He was a resident of and practicing sustainable farming and ranching in the Wild Peach district of Brazoria County, Texas for 10 years and continues that activity in North Port Charlotte on the southwest Florida coast.
+He was a resident of and practicing sustainable farming and ranching in the Wild Peach district of Brazoria County, Texas for 10 years, continued that activity in North Port Charlotte FL before making a 33rd lifetime move to current residence in Sarasota on the southwest Florida coast.
 Correspondence should be directed to Sons of DeWitt Colony Texas.

 Tribute to the Real Heroes

 Mr. Lopez's Class, Alameda Elementary, Las Cruces, NMA tribute to the teachers, preachers, priests, rabbis, guides and counselors of the world, mostly nameless and faceless, not found on the published rosters of historic heroes, but heroes none-the-less who do not remember the everyday events and individuals who made them heroic.
-Ministering one-on-one in daycares, pre-schools, elementary, junior highs, high schools, colleges, trade schools, adult education courses, church offices and confession booths (seldom in distal pulpits, showrooms, studios and videos)--- there is the babysitter Mrs. Smiths who calmed the terror of the first night away from parents, the second grade teachers Mr. Lopez's who enobled his own race by naming you as one of them (Don Guillermo), the Mr. Lawson's who showed you that you were a genius mathematician in 7th grade, the principals Armstrongs and guidance counselors Kearsley's who persuaded you that you were college material despite family background and poverty, the freshman writing lab professor who thought your stuff was creative and exciting and gave you extra assignments, the senior English Lit professor who called you in to explain how his fairness ethic was challenged when he gave you a "C" on the most creative essay exam he had ever seen from a non-English major, but it was just not the text book answer to Shakespeare.
-Hats in the air to Professor Boyd Hardesty, who taught self-reliance, independent thinking and responsibility that goes with the privilege.
-May all cross paths with a Gordon Sato (At the Foot of the Master: Experience with Gordon Sato 1975-1993) whose intolerance of intolerance and self-service was only exceeded by his virtues.
-Honorable mention goes to his mentor in farming and ranching Kenneth Varnado (1937-2019).
+Ministering one-on-one in daycares, pre-schools, elementary, junior highs, high schools, colleges, trade schools, adult education courses, church offices and confession booths (seldom in distal pulpits, showrooms, studios and videos)--- there is the babysitter Mrs. Smiths who calmed the terror of the first night away from parents in Zavala, TX, the second grade teachers Mr. Lopezs (photo left) who enobled his own race by naming you as one of them (Don Guillermo), the Mr. Lawson's who showed you that you were a genius mathematician in 7th grade in Texarkana, TX, the principals Armstrongs and guidance counselors Kearsleys and biology teachers O'Briens in Lake Weir, FL, who persuaded you that you were college material despite family background and poverty, the freshman writing lab professor who thought your stuff was creative and exciting and gave you extra assignments, the senior English Lit professor who called you in to explain how his fairness ethic was challenged when he gave you a "C" on the most creative essay exam he had ever seen from a non-English major, but it was just not the text book answer to Shakespeare at UF.
+Hats in the air to Professor Boyd Hardesty at UT, who taught self-reliance, independent thinking and responsibility that goes with the privilege.
+May all cross paths with a career mentor Gordon Sato (At the Foot of the Master: Experience with Gordon Sato 1975-1993) whose intolerance of intolerance and self-service was only exceeded by his virtues.
+Honorable mention goes to a mentor in farming and ranching in Wild Peach, TX, Kenneth Varnado (1937-2019).
 Thanks to those who, most often unaware and selflessly, empower the weak and are able to light the spark of sustained creativity, confidence and vision in those who appear to have the least potential to do it.

 ©1997-2024 Wallace L. McKeehan, All Rights Reserved